solaranamnesis/ottohahn/full-text-english.md

 After having depicted the single forms, I now must discuss their proportions to each other, the development of the unfolding of forms.

 That Urania is the simplest form, this is certain.
-This forms establishes however the inception of what follows.
+However, it establishes the inception of what follows.

 These layers in the hemispherical lobes, these tubular layers, they part themselves crosswise - which nowadays would constitute the arm, connects a canal.
 It develops a crown between the arms and the growth point and the simplest crinoid is there.
 If this seems like a twisted chain of events, the forms involuntarily demand it.
 But just as we necessarily find somewhere in living forms a line of development, so should we also not find that the same changes have taken place here?
 Certainly.
 Only, I believe, they are found with more quantity and much greater visibility of transitions in the meteoritic forms.
 One can find the ancestor of the Pentacrinus Briareus nowhere else on Earth except with the corals, and one can see the origin of the coral in the sponge form: it is decidedly a lower form than that of the coral.